vukhidalgo/EstudiantesRSEF.github.io/eventos-nacionales.md

 {% assign loopindex = 0 %}
 {% for event in site.events reversed%}
-{% if loopindex < 3 and event.date < site.time and event.categories contains "eventonacional" %}
+{% if loopindex < 3 and event.date < site.time and event.categories contains "eventos-nacionales" %}
 {% assign rowfinder = loopindex | modulo:2 %}
 {% if rowfinder == 0 %}
 <div class="row">